JorgeUbaldoR/sem3-25-pi-2024_25-G131/documentation/sprint1/ESINF/usei04/04.tests-and-implementation/Readme.md

 ## 6. Integration and Demo

-* It will be printed when a simulation finishes.
+* It will print the operation and their time as well as a percentage of the time used in each operation when a simulation finishes.

 ## 7. Observations